genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/02_migration-6-7.md

 ![](/img/java-refs.png)

-2. configure the `copyDependencies` task in this file:
+2. Configure the `copyDependencies` task in this file:

 ```
 afterEvaluate {